layershift/kb-layershift/pages/02.managed-vps/03.email/01.managing-email-account-using-plesk-panel/docs.en.md

 ## Spam Filtering

 The Spam Filter option allows you to separate the genuine emails sent to your email address from all the daily email junk so you can keep your inbox safe and uncluttered.
 You can either delete, mark unwanted emails as spam or move them to a special spam folder.
-To switch the Spam Filter on just go to the **Spam Filter** tab and tick the **Switch on spam filter on for this email address** check box.
+To apply custom Spam Filter settings just go to the **Spam Filter** tab and tick the **Switch on spam filter on for this email address** check box.

 ![Managing-email-account-using-Plesk-Panel-12](Managing-email-account-using-Plesk-Panel-12.png "Managing-email-account-using-Plesk-Panel-12")

 You will also have the option to decide what to do with the spam messages:

-* edit the subject of the email to clearly say it’s spam;
+* edit the subject of the email to clearly say it’s spam
-* delete the spam messages;
+* delete the spam messages
-* move the spam messages to a different folder.
+* move the spam messages to the Spam folder (messages from this folder will be used for Spam Filter training)

 ![Managing-email-account-using-Plesk-Panel-13](Managing-email-account-using-Plesk-Panel-13.png "Managing-email-account-using-Plesk-Panel-13")